paulfioravanti/paulfioravanti.github.io/_pages/privacy.md

 ---
 title: "Privacy Policy"
 permalink: /privacy/
-last_modified_at: 2020-11-02 23:00 +1100
+last_modified_at: 2020-12-06 18:40 +1100
 ---

 The privacy of visitors to <https://www.paulfioravanti.com> is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected through this site and how it is used.

-### Methods of Personal Data Collection
+## Methods of Personal Data Collection

-## Log Files
+## Hosting Service

-Like many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
-The information in these log files include:

-- Internet Protocol (IP) addresses
-- Types of browser
-- Internet Service Provider (ISP)
-- Date and time stamp
-- Referring and exit pages
-- Number of clicks

-All of this information is not linked to anything that is personally identifiable.
+This site is hosted at [GitHub Pages][]
+([Privacy Policy][GitHub Pages Privacy Policy]).

+GitHub may collect information about visitors to this site, including logs of visitor Internet Protocol (IP) addresses, to comply with legal obligations, and to maintain the security and integrity of the website and service.

 ## Subscription Forms